advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-EnableImplicitOAuth.md

-# AAD Auth Failures - Response type 'token' is not enabled for the application
+# AAD Auth Failures - Implicit OAuth is not enabled for the application

+_"Response_type 'token' is not enabled for the application_"

 _**Applies to:** Skype for Business 2015_